elizabeth-c-mc/elizabeth-c-mc/README.md

 ## Hello! 👋
-- 👯 DD & OM Teams
+- 👯 Loving GitHub and the DD & OM Teams